javiguerra777/Weather-App-Template/README.md

 - [ ] Have your app auto-detect a user's location on render (if that feature is enabled on the user's end) and use this location to render the initial weather forecast.
 - [ ] Consider implementing autocomplete functionality on your location search field.
 (Use an autocomplete API for this.)
 - [ ] Deploy your application and share the url with the team so we can all try it!
-- [ ] Write a detailed README.md file using best practices:
+- [ ] Write a detailed README.md file using best practices: [README Template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
-- [ ] Look into using Storybook as a tool for build, standardizing, and documenting your React components in isolation
+- [ ] Look into using [Storybook](https://storybook.js.org/docs/get-started/install) as a tool for build, standardizing, and documenting your React components in isolation

 ## Available Scripts